sergiuBuru/youtube-watch-together-extension/README.md

 Users can also opt to leave a room if they are in one, and join or create another room.

 ## Technologies used
-For the extension portion of the project I used the Chrome API and for the backend I used the npm **ws** module.
+For the extension portion of the project I used the Chrome API and for the backend I used the Node.js **ws** module.

 ## How to install
 The official working version of the extension is in the webpage_socket branch of the repo.